AIID-Trend-Analysis-Project/AIID-Trend-Analysis/README.md

 ![News](https://github.com/AIID-Trend-Analysis-Project/AIID-Trend-Analysis/assets/159202579/7885ea3d-9506-4f56-b0ff-c1eb696b92de)

-**The Guardian (theguardian.com)**: Leading the pack with 122 incidents, The Guardian stands out as a go-to source for AI-related reporting.
-Its coverage spans a wide range of topics, from social media scandals to AI's impact on law enforcement, as indicated by its most active topic keywords, including "shotspotter," "debt," and "police."
+**The Guardian (theguardian.com)**: Leading the pack with 122 incidents, The Guardian coverage spans a wide range of topics, from social media scandals to AI's impact on law enforcement, as indicated by its most active topic keywords, including "shotspotter," "debt," and "police."

 **Active Topic Keywords for Source: theguardian.com**
 | Topic Keywords        | Frequency | Subjectivity |